 Reporting Florida Sexual Abuse and Assault

 Sexual abuse is a crime that victims may keep a secret for many years.
-Recent, well-publicized allegations of sexual abuse within organizations such as the Boy Scouts of America and the Catholic Church have resulted in the waiver of the statute of limitations in many states, allowing victims to bring cases for abuse that occurred many years ago, and people and organizations responsible for sexually abusing children or covering up allegations of abuse are being held responsible.
-If you have been the victim of sexual abuse, an attorney with experience in this type of case can help you understand your legal options.What Is Sexual Abuse?
+Recent, well-publicized allegations of sexual abuse within organizations such as the Boy Scouts of America and the Catholic Church have resulted in an extension or waiver of the statute of limitations in many states.
+By modifying the relevant statute of limitations, victims are allowed to bring lawsuits for abuse that occurred many years ago.
+Also, people and organizations responsible for sexually abusing children or covering up allegations of abuse are finally being held responsible.

 - 60 percent of child sexual abuse victims never tell anyone.